-June saw the debut of the DBS Vantage, DBS’s first foray into the $120K card space.
-As far as first attempts go, it’s respectable enough- strong earn rates and solid benefits ensure it’s not just there to make up the numbers.
+Back in June, DBS launched the Vantage Card, its first foray into the $120K card space.
+As far as first attempts come, it’s respectable enough, with strong earn rates and solid benefits ensuring it’s not just there to make up the numbers.

 But what really caught the eye was the sign-up bonus of up to 80,000 miles.
 That was only available for a mere five days, after which DBS reduced the bonus to up to 60,000 miles.
 It’s still attractive, but obviously less so than before.

-The 60,000 miles sign-up bonus was scheduled to lapse on 31 July 2022, but DBS has now extended the offer for all applications submitted by 30 September 2022.
+The 60,000 miles sign-up bonus was scheduled to lapse on 31 July 2022, but was extended to 30 September 2022.
+DBS has now further extended the offer to all applications submitted by 31 January 2023.

 DBS Vantage 60,000 miles sign-up bonus